webofmars/ansible-users/README.md

 * group - optional primary group override
 * groups - a list of supplementary groups for the user.
 * profile - a string block for setting custom shell profiles
-* ssh_key - This should be a list of ssh keys for the user.
+* ssh_authorized_keys - This should be a list of ssh keys for the user.
 Each ssh key should be included directly and should have no newlines.

+In addition, the following items are optional for each user:

 * generate_ssh_key - Whether to generate a SSH key for the user (optional, defaults to no).

-In addition, the following items are optional for each user:
+* ssh_priv_key - ssh private key of the user (RSA format)

 * shell - The user's shell.
 This defaults to /bin/bash.
 The default is configurable using the users_default_shell variable if you want to give all